wasm-forge/wasi2ic/README.md

 The polyfill library is still in early development, and not all methods are implemented.
 Feel free to review its current state before use.

+## Related repositories

+Please check the related repositories

+[Polyfill library](../ic-wasi-polyfill) | Polyfill library implementing the low-level WASI calls.
+[stable-fs](../ic-wasi-polyfill) | Simple file system implementation based on the stable structures implementing the backend of the polyfill library.
+[demo1](../demo1) | Basic demonstration of creating a "Hello World" application using Rust and running it on the Internet Computer.
+[demo2](../demo2) | Basic demonstration of creating a "Hello World" application using C++ and running it on the Internet Computer.
+[demo3](../demo3) | Example of running the Sqllite server on the Internet Computer.